6 months to reach maturity

 This plant has no fragrance

 Depending on the variety, beetroot is ready to be harvested when the roots are the size of a golf ball in diameter, generally 90 days after sowing.
+Harvesting may start in early summer and may end in mid autumn.
 Pull up alternate plants, leaving the others to reach maturity, so that they can be harvested when they are larger, about 5-7.5 cm.

 Round varieties can be grown in pots.
 Choose containers that are at least 20 cm in diameter and equally deep.